-Out-of-Network Pharmacy - A pharmacy that doesn't have a contract with our plan to coordinate or provide covered drugs to members of our plan.
-As explained in this Evidence of Coverage, most drugs you get from out-of-network pharmacies are not covered by our plan unless certain conditions apply.
+Out-of-Network Pharmacy - A pharmacy that does not have a contract with our plan to coordinate or provide covered drugs to members of our plan.
+Most drugs you get from out-of-network pharmacies are not covered by our plan unless certain conditions apply.

-Out-of-Network Provider or Out-of-Network Facility - A provider or facility with which we have not arranged to coordinate or provide covered services to members of our plan.
-Out-of-network providers are providers that are not employed, owned, or operated by our plan or are not under contract to deliver covered services to you.
-Using out-of-network providers or facilities is explained in this booklet in Chapter 3.
+Out-of-Network Provider or Out-of-Network Facility - A provider or facility that does not have a contract with our plan to coordinate or provide covered services to members of our plan.
+Out-of-network providers are providers that are not employed, owned, or operated by our plan.

 Out-of-Pocket Costs - See the definition for "cost sharing" above.
-A member's cost sharing requirement to pay for a portion of services or drugs received is also referred to as the member's "out-of-pocket" cost requirement.
+A member's cost-sharing requirement to pay for a portion of services or drugs received is also referred to as the member's "out-of-pocket" cost requirement.